visualplant/jsn/_posts/2012-03-08-on-being-well-rounded.md

 ---
 layout: post
-title: On being well-rounded
+title: The qualities of a UX Designer
-description: Just create.
+description: Being well-rounded, emotionally-centered and intellectually astute is a good start.
 readingtime: 6 minutes
 thumbnail: &#xe00d;
 ---